Everyone, this is my mom, Agatha. (pronounced A Ga Tha, not Aye Gatha)

-And this is exactly where that sign use to reside.
-Our side yard was in actuality a field, however we mowed it like a lawn.
+And this farmhouse is exactly where that sign use to reside.
+Our side yard was in actually a field, however we mowed it like a lawn.
 But we paid no attention to fussy things like lawn treatment such as weed and feed.
 The lawn was gorgeous when in full dandelion bloom!

 I suppose that’s why I love dandelions today.
 And old farm houses, simple non fussy meals on the table, cows, horses, front porches, and leisurely bike rides on country roads.

 Most of all, I love a special lady that always had warm hugs and tender words.
 She hurt easily and didn’t like to argue (like someone else I know).
 She just preferred to enjoy life, her family around her, and taught me how to appreciate very simple things.

 One of my mom’s favorite things to do when she use to visit at my own previous farmhouse was to sit on our porch.
 After mom moved from the farm, I was fortunate to live in a place that was so similar to our farmland, she felt right at home and would visit all weekend helping me with a then baby son.

 One of their favorite things to do on my own farm was to walk the land and investigate and collect loose bark off the trees.
 Or build things with rocks and sticks.
 Or I’d bring her a fresh hot coffee while she sat on the edge of the sand box.
 Very very special days.

 When I moved to my current home, mom had a hard time driving, so we went to her place instead.
 What a blessing and wonderful plan to move closer to her!
 But as her health start to decline, I pulled my son out of swimming lessons for a year and spent that time with her at her own condo pool instead.